Girlcoding22/girlcoding22.github.io/README.md

 # girlcoding22.github.io
-This is just the directory of the side small projects.
+This is the main directory for most of the code.
+The projects are in their own individual folder.